You cannot copy content of this website, your IP is being recorded

 4 Questions to Ask About Sports Injuries

 Many of us enjoy sports but none of us enjoy the occasional injury.
 Do you have a sports injury such as bruises, ankle sprains, hamstring strains, joint injuries, fractures, or concussions?
 Columbia Clinic Urgent Care is here to help treat sports injuries.
 For more information, please contact us or book an appointment online.
-We have convenient locations to serve you in 82nd Avenue Portland OR, Division St Portland OR, Mall 205 Portland OR, Clackamas Happy Valley OR, and Tigard OR.
+We have convenient locations to serve you at Tibbetts St Portland, Stark Street Portland and Tigard, OR.

-Sports Injuries Treatment Clinic Near Me in Portland OR, Clackamas OR, and Tigard OR
+Sports Injuries Treatment Clinic Near Me in Portland OR and Tigard OR

-Sports Injuries Treatment Clinic Near Me in Portland OR, Clackamas OR, and Tigard OR
+Sports Injuries Treatment Clinic Near Me in Portland OR and Tigard OR

 Table of Contents: